liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 `foundation <http://foundation.zurb.com>`_ have become popular in recent years.
 However we decided to not use any of them because all of those frameworks do more than we wanted them to do.
 For example they all include button layouts which collide with our own.
-This let to UI bugs in the past.
+This has led to UI bugs in the past.

 While we do not use a full framework we try to be somewhat compatible in